fcavazin89/hackaton-solana-frontier---ZENTR3-/README.md

 ---

-## 🤖 The Agent Swarm - FUTURE ROADMAP
+## 🤖 The Agent Swarm - STACK3/SPRINT3

 ZENTR3 runs **25 specialized AI agents** powered by Google Gemini 2.5 Flash, each with a distinct role in the startup-building pipeline: